 Personal property coverage

 Tenants tend to think that since they don’t own the place, they don’t need extra protection for their stuff.
 That’s a very common mistake, and it’s important the tenants know they won’t be covered if a kitchen fire damages their stuff, or their laptop is stolen.
-Your insurance for the condo/building/home doesn’t cover the tenant, or the tenant’s stuff.
+Your landlord insurance doesn’t cover the tenant, or the tenant’s stuff.